Glenn Beck Radio Program: Format

 Combining elements of the comedy-centric hot talk format and more traditional talk-radio shows, like Rush Limbaugh, and Sean Hannity, the Program consists of humor, political commentary, discussions about current events popular culture and personal reflections from the host.

 The first half of each hour of the show is usually a monologue by Beck, but occasionally will include a guest or some conversation with the production staff.
 During the second half of each hour, Beck takes callers and continues discussing the themes he has previously introduced.
 Promotions for companies like "My Patriot Supply" and "ZipRecruiter" are common during certain moments of the show even if there are no commercial breaks.

 The show also features two contributing co-hosts, Steve "Stu" Burguiere and Pat Gray, and the Producer, Jeff "Jeffy" Fisher, also contributes to the content.

 In January 2010, Beck changed his show's theme music to a rock anthem with sampled voices overlaid.
 The music was performed by Anthony Newett, the vocals by Stephen Lyons and the lyrics written by Beck and Burguiere.
 Lyrics included the refrain, "We must remember who we are, we will be the key."

 In January 2011, the show's theme music changed again to a song that was similar to the 2010 version.
 In January 2013, the theme music became a heavier rock background, and the lyrics changed to: "Turn it up!
 Turn it on, let's go!
 Turn it up!
 It's Glenn Beck on the radio!"
-In 2016, the theme song became "We Are One", sung by David Osmond (son of Alan Osmond) and American Idol contestant Jenn Blosil.
+In 2016, the theme song became "We Are One", sung by David Osmond and American Idol contestant Jenn Blosil.

 In September 2017, "We Are One" was retired in favor of a new theme song – a simple acoustic guitar tune and a female voice saying "Love.
 Courage.
 Truth.
 This is The Glenn Beck Program".